xirdneh/TicTacToe/README.md

 Select `2` if you want to play the computer **Best you can do is to end up in a tie**.

 ###Computer VS Computer
-After every move the player makes it will show the possible moves, the move selected and the board with the new move on it.
+After every move that the player makes it will show the possible moves, the move selected and the board with the new move on it.

 Press enter to see each new move until it ties with itself.